You can start today and have a fantastic Halloween decoration done in time for trick or treaters.

 Once the face (or other “carved” design is stitched, stitch the background, alternating stitches and threads.
 I used Bernadette, pictured above, a Diagonal Cashmere variation, and Reverse Vertical Triple Diagonal Brick (pictured below).

 When it’s stitched and blocked if you didn’t use stretcher bars, trim to 4 threads beyond the stitching, Cut the corners diagonally to reduce bulk.
-Fold needlepoint over cardboard that came with frame.
-Fit into frame.
+Fold needlepoint over the cardboard that came with the frame.
+Fit this into the frame.
 If it is too bulky to close, remove the glass and close the frame.

 A delightful Halloween decoration is yours!